shardullavekar/android-sdk/ReadMe.md

 ```

 #### Displaying available Banks
-The Bank and Its code set can be fetched from `order` itself.
+The Bank and its code set can be fetched from `order` itself.
 ```Java
 order.getNetBankingOptions().getBanks();
 ```
-The above code snippet will return a `HashMap<String, String>` with key as bank name and value as bank code.
+The above code snippet will return a `HashMap<String, String>` with key = bank name and value =   bank code.
-Use an android Spinner or List view to display the available banks and collect the bank code of the bank user selects.
+Use an android spinner or list view to display the available banks and collect the bank code of the bank user selects.

-#### Generating Juspay Bundle using Bank code
+#### Generating Juspay Bundle using bank code
 Once the bank code is collected, You can generate the Juspay Bundle using the following snippet.
 ```Java
 //User selected a Bank.
 Hence proceed to Juspay